 CREATe’s Industry Fellows scheme was established to further develop and deepen connections between CREATe and its industrial partners and stakeholders.

 Naomi Korn is a specialist in copyright & compliance and is the Managing Director of her own company, Naomi Korn Copyright Consultancy (NKCC), which she established over 15 years ago.
 As Chair of the Libraries and Archives Copyright Alliance (LACA) from 2013 – 2017, she led the reform of the UK’s copyright laws on behalf of the cultural heritage sector, which resulted in new UK copyright exceptions in 2014.
 A Trustee of the Chartered Institute of Library and Information Professional (CILIP), Naomi is a visiting lecturer at City University, University College London and Kingston University.

-Naomi will write about copyright for museums and cultural heritage for CopyrightUser.org.
-Based on her extensive experience in the field, Naomi will identify the copyright knowledge needs of museums in the UK and produce sector-specific guidance responding to those needs.
+Naomi wrote about copyright for museums and cultural heritage for CopyrightUser.org.
+Based on her extensive experience in the field, Naomi identified the copyright knowledge needs of museums in the UK to produce Sector-Specific Guidance for Museums and Galleries.

 Bob Last has vast experience in the creative industries, starting in the business as an independent record label owner, producer and manager.
 He subsequently produced feature films and documentaries, including Sylvain Chomet’s multi award-winning and Oscar-nominated The Illusionist, Terence Davies’s critically-acclaimed Sunset Song, and BAFTA-winning children’s animated series OOglies.
 For a decade he has been actively engaged with public policy issues that impact on creative businesses and was Chair of the Board of Cultural Enterprise Office from 2009-2014.
 His report was published under the auspices of CREATe’s Industrial Fellowship scheme.